-- attending school and all timetabled lessons every day - being punctual to class - demonstrating hard work and effort in all learning activities - completing assessment tasks, assignments and homework punctually - behaving appropriately at all times: in class, in the school grounds, on excursions - becoming actively involved in the wider activities of school life. - 6.
-Consequences for students over 17 years of age for unsatisfactory participation in learning Students who do not apply themselves with diligence and sustained effort as demonstrated by attendance, all work completed on time and cooperative behaviour are at risk of being expelled from school.
-This is to ensure that there is not a negative impact on the good order of the school and the learning of other students.
+- attending school and all timetabled lessons every day - being punctual to class - demonstrating hard work and effort in all learning activities - completing assessment tasks, assignments and homework punctually - behaving appropriately at all times: in class, in the school grounds and on excursions - becoming actively involved in the wider activities of school life.

-7. Mentoring
+6. Mentoring

-The executive staff and teachers have volunteered their time to make themselves available as mentors for year 12 students.
+The executive staff and teachers have volunteered their time to make themselves available as mentors for Year 12 students.
 This is designed to ensure that each student is supported in focusing on what is required in their HSC year and achieving their personal best.

-8. School References
+7. School References

-At the end of year 12, students are able to apply for a reference from the school.
-For your reference to be as personal and individual as possible, you will need to supply verifiable details of your academic awards, involvement in school events, extra-curricular participation and achievements, sporting activities, school service, community service, etc. It is recommended that you begin to compile this relevant information now, and update it as you proceed through year 12.
-These references will be available at the end of the HSC examinations when students complete the sign out process and return all books.
+At the end of Year 12, students are able to apply for a reference from the school.
+For your reference to be as personal and individual as possible, you will need to supply verifiable details of your academic awards, involvement in school events, extra-curricular participation and achievements, sporting activities, school service, community service, etc. It is recommended that you begin to compile this relevant information now and update it as you proceed through Year 12.
+These references will be available at the end of the HSC examinations when students complete the sign-out process and return all books.

-9. End of Year 12 Activities (assuming that covid-19 restrictions have eased)
+8. End of Year 12 Activities

-Year 12 classes continue into the last week of Term 3 ensuring that students are thoroughly prepared for the HSC.
-After this time teachers continue to make themselves available for seminars or individual student consultation.
+Year 12 classes continue into the last week of Term 3, ensuring that students are thoroughly prepared for the HSC.
+After this time, teachers continue to make themselves available for seminars or individual student consultations.

-We are very proud of our students and the culture of the school in that our year 12 students fully engage in the end of year activities in an appropriate manner with no misbehavior.
+We are very proud of our students and the culture of the school in that our Year 12 students fully engage in the end of year activities in an appropriate manner.

-In the final week we anticipate the organisation of a special fun day out following the success of the day with previous year 12 groups.
-Also on the Wednesday there is a year 12 student and staff barbeque breakfast followed by a Farewell Assembly to year 12 in front of the whole school.
-In the afternoon there is the year 12 Graduation Ceremony and Valedictory Dinner open to staff, parents and caregivers.
+In the final week, we anticipate the organisation of a special fun day out following the success of the day with previous Year 12 groups.
+Also, on Wednesday there is a Year 12 student and staff barbeque breakfast followed by a Farewell Assembly to Year 12 in front of the whole school.
+In the afternoon there is the Year 12 Graduation Ceremony and Valedictory Dinner open to staff, parents and caregivers.